JehadMR/Redclone/README.md

 # Redclone
-An app that connects our shared curiousities through music.
+An app that connects our shared curiousities through music & conversation.